The latest Your Voice feature, giving LBV members a platform for their views on the current business landscape in Leicester.

 What are the top three ways in which Leicester can develop to support the business community?

-1. Support local organisations and providers where possible.
+1. Support local SMEs and suppliers where possible.

-2. Refer others to those local organisations where possible.
+2. Refer others to those trusted local organisations wherever possible.

 Why is LBV important to you and your business?

-Pretty much all of my work arrives through word-of-mouth referrals from people who are active in the city’s business community.
-I was aware of LBV and – looking at its member list – realised that I knew many of those involved.
-It made sense to have another forum from which to communicate with them.
+About 80% of 1284’s work comes in through word-of-mouth referrals from people who are active and visible in the Leicester and Leicestershire business community.
+Upon launching 1284, I looked at LBV’s member list, realised that I knew many of those involved, and thought it offered another forum from which to communicate with them as we all look to improve the prosperity of our region.